Hi! You have reached the web-page about Deana Larsen

 Favorite Ice Cream Flavor: Chocolate Chip Mint (a close second is Ben and Jerry's Chunky Monkey!)

-I have two children; one boy and one girl.
+I have two children; one son and one daughter.
 We also have two goldfish and two guinea pigs (Oreo and Rocky).